Unveiling Overlooked Performance Variance in Serverless Computing: Threats to validity

+\textit{\textbf{Implications for cloud providers.}} From our results, all the serverless platforms we study provide significant performance variance for serverless functions.
+Thus, cloud providers offering serverless environments should promise consistent quality of service when delivering the services by means of serverless computing.
+As highlighted in Finding 2, the performance of serverless functions can vary by as much as 338.76\%, with an average variance of 42.28\%.
+To ensure consistent quality of service, cloud providers could monitor performance changes of the serverless function as it is executed.
+If the magnitude of this change exceeds a specific threshold (e.g., average variance), cloud providers need to identify the function instance serving the current serverless function and conduct a detailed analysis of its resource usage to detect any abnormalities.

-\subsection{Threats to validity}
+\section{Threats to validity}

-\textbf{Construct validity.} We calculate relevant metrics (e.g., coefficient of variance) and statistical tests (e.g., \textit{ADF} test and \textit{W} test) based on the realistic performance results generated by serverless functions.
-There is a threat that the collected results may not match the corresponding serverless function.
-To minimize this threat, we carefully collect results and double-check whether these results belong to the corresponding serverless function.
-Moreover, we carefully calculate metrics, apply statistical tests, and verify the required assumptions.
+\textbf{Selection of relevant papers.} Our empirical study involves analyzing research papers related to serverless computing.
+Given the difficulty of collecting all such papers, we select a representative set for analysis.
+This selection process may pose a threat to the validity of our results.
+To mitigate this threat, we specifically gathered 110 research papers published in 77 top-tier conferences across different research communities.
+These top-tier conferences are known for including papers that have substantial impact and widespread recognition.
+The widespread recognition of these conferences underscores their status as trusted sources for analysis.
+This, in turn, enhances the representativeness of our data sources.
+However, we acknowledge that adding research papers from other journals or conferences would provide a more comprehensive analysis.
+In future work, we plan to expand more papers to further enhance the scope of our investigation.

-\textbf{Internal validity.} In our methodology, we rely on top-tier conferences to collect the related papers.
-We also label the reporting information of each paper in RQ1.
-We cannot guarantee that the collected papers are complete and the summarized information is correct.
-To mitigate these threats, the first two authors independently read the title and abstract parts of each paper and then select relevant ones.
-Moreover, they separately read the full text of the selected papers to determine specific information.
-We calculate the inter-rater agreement, and the values imply that our labeling procedures are reliable.
-Additionally, an experienced arbitrator resolves the conflicts to reach an agreement with the first two authors.
+\textbf{Manual examination of papers.} In RQ1, we manually label the three types of reporting information of each collected paper.
+This may pose a potential threat to the validity of our summarized results.
+To minimize this threat, the first two authors independently read the full text of the papers to determine specific information.
+Then we calculate the inter-rater agreement during the labeling process, and the obtained agreement values indicate a perfect agreement level and reliable labeling procedures.
+Additionally, to resolve conflicts, an experienced arbitrator, who has ten years of cloud computing experience, is involved in discussing and reaching an agreement.